Raviraven/python-set-youtube-recording/README.md

     1 - multimedia
     2 - communications

-OBS shortcut location - path to the obs shortcut location (obs.lnk) - doesn't work with obs.exe.
+OBS shortcut location - path to the obs shortcut location (obs.lnk)
-Audacity location - path to the audacity location (audacity.exe) RavBotek location - path to the chat bot (in my case - written by me, but if u have some .exe file of chat bot from other sources - paste here its location!)
+Audacity location - path to the audacity location (audacity.exe)
+RavBotek location - path to the chat bot (in my case - written by me, but if u have some .exe file of chat bot from other sources - paste here its location!)

 ### Run

-    1. Donwload scripts
+1. Donwload files from repository
-    2. Configure settings
+2. Configure settings.py file
-    3. Choose which file you want to run set_yt_recording.bat or set_twitch_stream.bat
+3. Run chosen python script
+    - using terminal
+        - Go into scripts directory
+        - Run
+        ```
+        python set-yt-recording.py
+        ```
+    - using .bat scripts
+        - open scripts directory
+        - run chosen .bat script (from terminal or by double clicking it)

+### Known bugs

+- Cant run obs from obs.exe file.
+Solution - create shortcut and set its location in settings file

 ### URLs